Yes No Share to Facebook

 Answer: No, the set-off amount is calculated from the assessed sum rather than the court award limit, ensuring that the final judgment remains within the allowable maximum of $35,000, providing clarity and fairness in the assessment process.

-Does the Set-Off Amount in a Small Claims Court Case Take the Court Limit as the Maximum Possible Starting Amount?
+Does the Maximum Amount That Can Be Awarded In a Small Claims Court Case Become the Maximum Starting Point When Calculating a Set-Off?

 In Cases Where A Sum Is Assessed Beyond the Small Claims Court Limit, Any Applicable Set-Off Is Calculated From the Assessed Amount Rather Than From the Court Award Limit; However, the Net Result Must Still Be Within The Court Award Limit.